TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 12/Acts 12.8.md

 ---

-And the angel said unto him, Gird thyself, and bind on thy sandals.
-And he did so.
-And he saith unto him, Cast thy garment about thee, and follow me.
+The angel said to him, "Get dressed and put on your sandals."
+He did so.
+He said to him, "Put on your cloak, and follow me."